maluco-pixel/Clickbot-Tools-Baby/README.md

 and paste it to your termux, wait until the file being installed on your phone

-and then open file by `cd files` and the last, run it by execute `python bot.py`
+and then open file by `cd Clickbot-Tools-Baby/files` and the last, run it by execute `python bot.py`

 --------------